Part F: Senate Student Discipline Committee (SSDC)

 4.10 In the case of an alleged breach or breaches of Regulations 20, proceed in accordance with paragraph 7 below.

-5 Summary Determination: Regulation 13 (engagement)
+5. Summary Determination: Regulation 13 (engagement)

 5.1 Where it appears to the Chair of Senate Student Discipline Committee on consideration of the referral papers that there is evidence of a breach of Regulation 13, the Secretary to SSDC will contact you to:

-5.1.1 tell you what the allegations are; and
+5.1.1 Tell you what the allegations are; and

-5.2 If you do not respond within 10 working days of this contact, the Chair may, at their discretion, withdraw you from the University.
-This power does not limit the Chair’s power to refer the matter to SSDC for a full hearing.
+5.2 If the Chair wrote to you to request you contact them within 10 working days and you do not respond in time the Chair may, at their discretion, withdraw you from the University.
+This power does not limit the Chair’s power to refer the matter to a full panel hearing.

-5.3.2 if you choose summary determination the Chair will determine whether a breach has, on the balance of probabilities, occurred and, if so, consider any evidence of mitigation provided and impose any penalty or penalties other than one which would have the effect of permanently expelling you from the University or otherwise causing you to be withdrawn.
-Any appeal from this decision goes to Senate Student Discipline Appeals Committee; or
+5.3.1 Summarily determine that a breach has, on the balance of probabilities, occurred; consider any evidence of mitigation provided; and proceed thereafter to impose any penalty or penalties other than one which would have the effect of permanently expelling you from the University.
+Any appeal from this decision goes to Senate Student Discipline Appeals Committee The Chair will refer you to a full panel hearing if you do not want summary determination or if you do not respond to the summary determination offer; or

-5.3.3 Refer the matter to the school under 4.2 above.
+5.3.2 Refer the matter to the school under 4.2 above, or

 Guidance: Summary determination means that the Chair makes a decision by themselves using a shorter, simpler, process than if the matter went to a full hearing by a Panel of SSDC.